codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/monitoring-pipelines.md

 You can easily remove active filters, by clicking on them and adding/removing values.

+On the right hand side you can also find a filtering toolbar with time options:

+{% include
+image.html
+lightbox="true"
+file="/images/pipeline/monitoring/build-filter-date.png"
+url="/images/pipeline/monitoring/build-filter-date.png"
+alt="Filtering options for time" caption="Filtering options for time" max-width="60%"
+%}

+You can combine all previously mentioned filters with the time based filters.

 ### Creating build views

 Once you have a set of filters that you use regularly, you can save them as a custom *Build View* by clicking the *Save as View* button